 Natural gas is more complex.
 It can serve as a transition fuel under certain circumstances, but near complete decarbonization will be necessary over the long term to limit warming to <2°C (in line with the Paris Agreement).
 While new gas infrastructure may help to lower emissions over the coming years, it may also lead to lock-in effects over time, extending fossil fuel use over the long-term.
 Furthermore, the gas supply chain - especially in the context of unconventional extraction - is particularly risky and difficult to manage, with the potential for negative impacts on local environments and high fugitive greenhouse gas emissions, which can negate its climate benefit.

-For companies involved in fossil fuel extraction, processing/refining, and trading, exclusion applies to companies with:

-• >5% of revenues from coal or oil, including unconventional oil,
+For companies involved in fossil fuel extraction, processing/refining, and trading, exclusion applies to companies with >5% of revenues from coal or conventional and unconventional oil, and unconventional gas1.